benmaier/epipack/docs/devguide/stochastics.rst

 this compartment is loaded from ``model.node_and_link_events``, and the rate vector's entries in the range of the specified link event range will be scaled by the node's out-degree.
 The sum of this vector is then passed to the global event set.
-The vector itself is saved ``model.node_event_probabilities``.
+The vector itself is saved in ``model.node_event_probabilities``.
 After the global event set has been sampled for an event and a node has been chosen, a specific node-event is sampled.
 If this event is a node event, it simply happens.
-If it is a link event, a random neighbor is sampled proportional to its link weight
+If it is a link event, a random neighbor is sampled proportional to the corresponding link weight.
 If the neighbor has the right compartment, the infection event takes place and time is advanced.
 If the neighbor does not have the right compartment, the proposed event is rejected and time is advanced nevertheless.